 Katherin Spivey, Web Content/Social Media Manager, Plain Language Launcher, General Services Administration

-Kathryn Catania, Web Content Editor, Office of Communication, US Citizenship and Immigration Services, Department of Homeland Security
+Kathryn Catania, Chief, Plain LAnguage and Content Division, Office of Communication, US Citizenship and Immigration Services, Department of Homeland Security

 Miriam Vincent, Staff Attorney, Office of the Federal Register, National Archives and Records Administration.